winkm89/teachPress/readme.txt

 * Changed: Class names follows WordPress Naming Conventions.
 Example: tp_publication_template is now TP_Publication_Template
 * Changed: For custom templates: get_image() method for publication templates added (and is required for all templates!) (#161)
 * Changed: For custom templates: $interface->get_tag_line() renames to $interface->get_menu_line()
+* Changed: A fix for an old name bug changes "capabilites" to "capabilities" over the whole plugin including database tables
 * Bugfix: Punctation lost after import publications (#145)
 * Bugfix: BibTeX import: Uninitialized string offset: 0 notice if bibtex entries are separated with empty lines (#163)
 * Bugfix: BibTeX import: Undefined index: author notice if the author field is not set (#163)